A new type of non-topological bubbling solutions to a competitive Chern-Simons model: Introduction

-Define a quadratic form $J: \R^2\to \R$ by \be J(x, y)=\frac{a_2(1+a_2)}{2}x^2+a_1a_2xy+\frac{a_1(1+a_1)}{2}y^2.\ee Recently, Huang and the second author made classifications of radially symmetric solutions for system \eqref{eq1-1} in \cite{HL1, HL2}.
+In order to get a full understanding of Theorem \ref{th1-1} (such as, why we assume \eqref{eq1-20-2}), we will shortly discuss some known results.
+Define a quadratic form $J: \R^2\to \R$ by \be J(x, y)=\frac{a_2(1+a_2)}{2}x^2+a_1a_2xy+\frac{a_1(1+a_1)}{2}y^2.\ee Recently, in \cite{HL1, HL2}, Huang and the second author classified all radially symmetric solutions of \eqref{eq1-1}.
 Among other things, they proved the following interesting result.